ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 Any commands that require the `openshift-install`, `oc`, or `kubeadmin` tools must reference the files that are located in the installation directory by prefixing the command name with `./`.
 For example, `./oc whoami` instead of `oc whoami`.

-The OpenShift-related files from the bastion include: an SSH key, an installation configuration file, command-line tools, and a `kubeconfig` file.
+The OpenShift-related files from the bastion include an SSH key, an installation configuration file, command line tools, and a `kubeconfig` file.
 The exact location of the installation configuration directory on the bastion is shown on the service details page.

 ### SSH key
 {: #ocp_overview-bastion-ssh-key}